krullmizter/dog-breed-id-fastai/README.md

     * PyTorch CUDA (11.7)
 * Fast.ai (2.7.12)

-If you wish to use exactly my dependencies, and Python packages then download and use the `environment.yml` and `requirements.txt` respectivly from this projects [GitHub](https://github.com/krullmizter/dog-breed-identification-fastai).
+If you wish to use exactly my dependencies, and Python packages then download and use the `environment.yml` and `requirements.txt` respectively from this project [GitHub](https://github.com/krullmizter/dog-breed-identification-fastai).

 If your conda installation can't find a certain package to download, then a tip is to use the dependency name, and the `-c` flag to specify from what channel you wish to download the dependency from: